-Signal Direction Signal Description NBGT OUTPUT New Bus Grant - Pulses low whenever a new command is accepted by the ASIC.
-MEREQ INPUT Message Error Request - Positive-going edge will cause Message Error Bit in Status Word to be set.
-TX/RX OUTPUT Transmit/Receive - The state of this line informs the subsystem whether it is to transmit or receive data The signal is valid while INCMD is low.
-INCMD OUTPUT In Command - Goes low when the RT is servicing a valid command.
-The subaddress and word count lines are valid while the signal is low.
-WC0-WC4 OUTPUT Word Count - These five lines specify the requested number of data words to be received or transmitted.
+Signal Hybrid Sink or Source Signal Description SA 0-4 SOURCE Sub Address - These five lines are a label for the data being transferred.
 Valid when INCMD is low.
-SA0-SA4 OUTPUT Sub Address - These five lines are a label for the data being transferred.
-Valid when INCMD is low.
-CWC0-CWC4 OUTPUT Current Word Count - These five lines define which data word in the message is currently being transferred.
-SYNC OUTPUT Synchronize - Goes low when a synchronize mode code is being serviced.
-VECTEN/DWEN OUTPUT Vector Word Enable/DataWord Enable - In the RT mode, this signal is provided to enable the contents of the vector word latch (which is situated in the subsystem) onto the ASIC's internal highway.
+CWC 0-4 SOURCE Current Word Count - These five lines define which data word in the message is currently being transferred.
+SYNC SOURCE Synchronize - Goes low when a synchronize mode code is being serviced.
+VECTEN/DWEN SOURCE Vector Word Enable/DataWord Enable - In the RT mode, this signal is provided to enable the contents of the vector word latch (which is situated in the subsystem) onto the ASIC's internal highway.
 This signal, when in the Bus Controller mode, is used to enable mode code data from the subsystem onto the internal highway.
-RESET OUTPUT Reset - This line pulses low for 500ns on completion of the servicing of a val and legal mode command to reset remote terminal.
-SSERR INPUT Subsystem Error - By taking this line low, the subsystem can set the Subsystem Flag in the Status Word.
-BUSY INPUT Busy - This signal should be driven low if the subsystem is not ready to perform a data transfer to or from the ASIC.
-SERVREQ INPUT Service Request - This signal should be driven low to request an asynchronous transfer and left low until the transfer has taken place.
-INCLK OUTPUT Internal Clock (2 MHz) - This is made available for synchronization use by the subsystem if required.
+RESET SOURCE Reset - This line pulses low for 500ns on completion of the servicing of a valid and legal mode command to reset remote terminal.
+SSERR SINK Subsystem Error - By taking this line low, the subsystem can set the Subsystem Flag in the Status Word.
+BUSY SINK Busy - This signal should be driven low if the subsystem is not ready to perform a data transfer to or from the ASIC.
+SERVREQ SINK Service Request - This signal should be driven low to request an asynchronous transfer and left low until the transfer has taken place.
+INCLK SOURCE Internal Clock (2 MHz) - This is made available for synchronization use by th subsystem if required.
 However, many of the outputs to the subsystem are asynchronous.
-EOT OUTPUT End of Transmission - Goes low if a valid sync plus two data bits do not appear in time to be contiguous with preceding word.
-RTADER OUTPUT Remote Terminal Address Error - This line goes low if an error is detected in the RT address parity of the selected receiver.
+EOT SOURCE End of Transmission - Goes low if a valid sync plus two data bits do not appear in time to be contiguous with preceding word.
+RTADER SOURCE Remote Terminal Address Error - This line goes low if an error is detected in the RT address parity of the selected receiver.
 Any receiver detecting an error in the RT address will turn itself off.
-HSFAIL OUTPUT Handshake Failure - This line pulses low if the allowable time for DTAK response has been exceeded during the ASIC/subsystem data transfer handshaking.
-LSTCMD/CWEN OUTPUT Last Command/Command Word Enable - This line pulses low when servicing a valid and legal mode command to transmit last command.
+HSFAIL SOURCE Handshake Failure - This line pulses low if the allowable time for DTAK response has been exceeded during the ASIC/subsystem data transfer handshaking.
+LSTCMD/CWEN SOURCE Last Command/Command Word Enable - This line pulses low when servicing a valid and legal mode command to transmit last command.
 When in RT mode this line must not be used to enable data from the subsystem.
 This line also pulses low, when in the Bus Control mode, when a command word is required for transmission.
+STATEN/ STATSTB SOURCE Status Enable/Status Strobe - This line pulses low to enable the status word onto the internal highway for transmission.
+When in RT mode this line must not be used to enable data from the subsystem.
+This line also pulses high, when in the Bus Control mode, to strobe received status words into the subsystem.
+When PASMON is true this line pulses high for Command and Status words.
+BITEN/ RMDSTB SOURCE Built In Test Enable/Receive Mode Data Strobe - This line pulses low when servicing a valid and legal mode command to transmit the internal BIT word.
+This signal is for information only and must not be used to enable data from the subsystem.
+This line also pulses high when in the Bus Control mode when mode data is received to be passed to the subsystem and when data is passed to the subsystem during PASMON.